A Statistical Model of Bipartite Networks: Application to Cosponsorship in the United States Senate: The Proposed Methodology

-We present a plate diagram of the proposed full model in Figure~\ref{fig:dag} of Appendix~\ref{app:dag}, with plates delineating the (dual) monadic and dyadic portions of the data generating process.

 This specification allows us to more formally describe the potential issues raised by aggregation illustrated informally on Section~\ref{sec:agg}.
-A typical aggregation strategy simply sums the number of connections to a member of family $V_2$ shared by two members of family $V_1$, which can be obtained by defining an aggregated sociomatrix $\tilde{\mathbf{Y}}=\mathbf{Y}\mathbf{Y}^\top$.
+A typical aggregation strategy simply sums the number of connections to a member of family $V_2$ shared by two members of family $V_1$, which can be obtained by defining an aggregated sociomatrix $\widetilde{\bm{Y}}=\bm{Y}\bm{Y}^\top$.
 Under this aggregation strategy, and in the absence of dyadic covariates, the model in Equation~\eqref{eq:joint} implies

 where $\boldsymbol{\Pi}$ is a $N_1\times K_1$ matrix that stacks mixed memberships $\boldsymbol{\pi}_p$ for all $p\in V_1$, and similarly for $\boldsymbol{\Psi}$.
-The root of the issue is that the terms in brackets in Equation~\eqref{eq:agg_expec} (i.e., the blockmodel and the mixed-memberships of Family $V_2$) are not separately identified from the aggregated sociomatrix $\tilde{\mathbf{Y}}$, thus resulting in the kind of observational equivalence illustrated in Figure~\ref{fig:toy1}.
-As a result, relationships between members of Family $V_1$ can be misinterpreted if we rely on the aggregated data.
-Our model prevents this possibility by focusing on modeling the original bipartite network directly.
+The issue arises because the bracketed terms in Equation~\eqref{eq:agg_expec} (i.e., the blockmodel and the mixed-memberships of Family $V_2$) cannot be separately identified from the aggregated sociomatrix $\widetilde{\bm{Y}}$, leading to observational equivalence as shown in Figure~\ref{fig:toy1}.
+This can lead to misconstrued relationships among members of Family 1 when relying on aggregated data.
+Our model avoids this issue by directly modeling the original bipartite network without aggregation or projection.